-For 1970, the internal GM ban was lifted and the 442 had as its new standard motor Oldsmobile’s big-block 455 CID V8 which was rated at 365 gross horsepower and a whopping 500 lb-ft of torque.
-Yet, the real news for 1970 was the optional W-30 455 CID V8 – rated at 370 gross horsepower and 500 lb-ft of torque.
-A 5 horsepower difference didn’t seem like much however the W-30’s advertised horsepower figure was underrated by Oldsmobile, true horsepower output was a little over 400.
+For 1970, the internal GM ban was lifted and the 442 had as its new standard motor Oldsmobile’s big-block 455 cubic-inch V8 which was rated at 365 gross horsepower and a whopping 500 lb-ft of torque.
+Yet, the real news for 1970 was the optional W-30 455 V8 – rated at 370 gross horsepower and 500 lb-ft of torque.
+A 5 horsepower difference didn’t seem like much however the W-30’s advertised horsepower figure was underrated by Oldsmobile, true horsepower output was a little over 400 horsepower.
 The 1970 442 W-30 455 would be Oldsmobile’s ultimate muscle car, nothing before or after would surpass its legendary status.

 1970 will probably be remembered by American historians as a time of great turmoil.
-In 1970, the war in Vietnam not only dragged on, but Tricky Dick expanded it to Cambodia and Laos.
+In 1970, the war in Vietnam not only dragged on, but was expanded to Cambodia and Laos.
 War protesters hit the streets and it felt as if the country was coming apart at the seams.
 However 1970 was a great year for muscle car fans, performance had hit an all time high for this golden era.
 And never again would there be such a large selection of muscle cars to chose from.
 Unfortunately GM would lower compression ratios across the board for 1971 and by 1972 all other automakers did the same.
-Tricky Dick’s Environmental Protection Agency (EPA) rolled out a host of new regulations starting in 1972 that in a few years would strangle performance, and nearly destroy the muscle car.
+The Environmental Protection Agency (EPA) rolled out a host of new regulations starting in 1972 that in a few years would strangle performance, and nearly destroy the muscle car.
 But in 1970 all was still good with Oldsmobile, and the same was true with the 1970 442 W-30 which represented the finest performance package Oldsmobile had ever offered.
 For Oldsmobile performance fans, it would never be this good again.

 Written contents in this article – © 2012 Pete Dunton – All Rights Reserved